Heavy-Spending Trucking Industry Pushes Congress to Relax Safety Rules

 Truck safety advocates – many of whom have lost loved ones in big rig crashes – are dismayed over what they describe as the industry’s efforts to use Congress to achieve dangerous policy changes.

 “There’s no logical reason why this would make our streets safer,” said Laurie Higginbotham of Memphis, Tenn.
-She said her 33-year-old son, Michael, was killed when his Jeep Cherokee plowed into a tractor-trailer making an illegal U-turn on a dark stretch of road in November 2014.
+Her 33-year-old son, Michael, lost his life when his Jeep Cherokee plowed into a tractor-trailer making an illegal U-turn on a dark stretch of road in November 2014.